ajaxray/mysql8-replication/README.md

 INSERT INTO test_table VALUES(1, 'name', 'ajaxray');
 SELECT * FROM test_table;
 ```
-And then, try selecting from slave_db as well.
+And then, try selecting the record from the slave_db.
 (Don't insert from slave!)

 If you don't see the changes are replicating as expected, run the following SQL command in slave_db.
 ```sql